Bays and anchorages Mallorca

-Take the boat out on the sea, anchor in an idyllic bay and indulge a fantastic day swimming, snorkelling and relaxing.
-The marvellous sailing areas in front of the Majorcan coast offer numerous beautiful anchorages.
+Take the boat out to sea, anchor in an idyllic bay and enjoy a fantastic day of swimming, snorkelling and relaxing.
+The fantastic sailing area off Mallorca’s coast offers numerous beautiful anchorages.

-Mallorca is characterized by three gigantic bays: Bahia de Palma in the south, Bahia de Pollença in the north and Bahia de Alcúdia in the northeast.
+Mallorca is characterised by three huge bays: Bahia de Palma in the south, Bahia de Pollença in the north and Bahia de Alcúdia in the northeast.
 In addition, numerous other open bays and endless sandy beaches adorn the coast.
+Along the southwestern, southern and southeastern stretches of coastline, you will find safe anchorages, anchorages with beaches and well-equipped marinas.
+In total, Mallorca has 555 kilometres of coastline.

 Bahia de Soller

-The only very safe anchoring place of the entire north coast, framed by high cliffs, is located in this lagoon style bay.
-An excursion to Soller is also worth seeing, to take a trip with the tramcar and have a lunch or dinner on the village square.
+This lagoon-like bay is home to the only truly safe anchorage on the entire northwest coast, framed by high cliffs.
+A trip to Soller is also worth seeing, to take a ride on the funicular and have a meal in the village square.

 Bay of Palma